-REFERENCE MATERIAL: "Computer Organization and Design: The Hardware/Software Interface" by Hennessy/Patterson, revised 5th Edition represents the main textbook.
+REFERENCE MATERIAL: "Computer Organization and Design: The Hardware/Software Interface" by Hennessy/Patterson, revised 5^{th} Edition represents the main textbook.
 "Designing Computer Systems with Verilog" by Lilja/Sapatnekar is recommended.

 EXAMS: We will have two exams.
-Each exam may be designated as an open book/notes/... take-home to be submitted 24 hours after the release of questions (the exam dates are to be interpreted as release dates in this case).
+Each exam may be designated as an open book/notes/... take-home to be submitted 24 hours after the release of questions (the exams will be released right after class in this case).